 12 January 1945, the 290th RCT officially rejoined the 75th Infantry Division when it was detached from the VII Corps and attached to the XVIII Airborne Corps.
 The division was to remain with this corps until the end of our stay in Belgium.
 The 1st Battalion moved into Vielsalm.
 Later that morning, during a snowstorm, the 2nd Platoon entered Vielsalm and I recall seeing 291st Regiment troops bringing in several POWs as we drove down the street looking for a house to shelter us from the bitter cold.
 There was a huge stockpile of American artillery ammunition stacked along the street about five feet high and hundreds of yards long that had been left behind when the enemy captured the town.
 It looked as though the enemy hadn't disturbed it.
 The 2nd Battalion must have been in reserve, because we stayed in the house that we had moved into for a few days, otherwise we would hae been sleping in foxholes somewhere in the woods.
-The 1st Platoon, attached to the 1st Battalion was involved in the attacks on the towns of Burtonville.
+The 1st Platoon, attached to the 1st Battalion was involved in the attacks on the towns of Burtonville, Ville-du-Bois and Petit Their.
+The 1st Platoon had one KIA in the attack on Burtonville.

 14 January 1945, the 290th RCT relieved the 289th RCT near Goronne, Belgium.
 The regimental history mentions that Anti-Tank and Cannon Companies were brought up to strenthen the tactical situation because K Company was detached to the 289th Regiment.
 I can't recall how or if our company was committed, unless it was as attachments to the battalions in the usual manner.
-Anytime the $2^{nd}$ Battalion was committed, the $2^{nd}$ Platoon went with them.
+Anytime the 2nd Battalion was committed, the 2nd Platoon went with them.